 The Transit Spine Collector Road as shown on Schedule SP 51(a) is intended to function as a Primary Transit Corridor, and is a defining feature of the community through direct linkages to the Mount Pleasant GO Station.
-Development plans shall and effective efficient modes accommodate safe, of transportation including pedestrian, transit, bicycle and automobile.
+Development plans shall effective accommodate safe, and efficient modes of transportation including pedestrian, transit, bicycle and automobile.
 The function of the Transit Spine Collector Road is as a Primary Transit Corridor in accordance with the approved Transportation Master Plan.